siran/writing/books/A New Arithmetic/A New Arithmetic - 000b What We Want To Calculate.md

 rotated infinity
 ```

-The point is not that every situation uses the same `k`.
+The point is not that every situation uses the same interaction descriptor.

-The point is that ordinary arithmetic silently sets `k = 0`.
+The point is that ordinary arithmetic silently sets `d(U,V) = 0`.

 Ultrareal arithmetic makes the relation visible.